Cargo Handlers: Job Description & Career Information

 No formal training is required for this occupation that may be learned on the job, although some attend vocational school programs to learn skills for fulfilling basic, physical tasks on construction sites.
 Much faster-than-average employment growth of 13% was expected during the 2014-2024 decade for this job that offered an annual median salary of $30,890 in 2015.

 Material Moving Machine Operator

 Most of these positions may be learned on the job, although employment as an excavating machine or crane operator may require previous work experience.
-Little or no change was expected in the number of available positions from 2012-2022, according to the BLS.
-In 2012, the BLS reported an annual median wage of $31,530 for material moving machine operators.
+A 3% growth was expected in the number of available positions from 2014-2024, according to the BLS.
+In 2015, the BLS reported an annual median wage of $33,640 for material moving machine operators.